NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 ./run.sh $(./autotag text-generation-webui)
 ```

-> For other ways to start the container, check the #user-content-run).

 The container has a default run command (`CMD`) that will automatically start the webserver like this:

 ```